-This incredible flint/popcorn may be oldest corn variety grown in N. America!
-Carbon dating says this variety could be 4000 years old!
-Long, slim ears are filled with luminous amber to dark brown kernels.
-Great drought & heat tolerance.
-(Chapalote is adapted to southerly latitudes, and its performance farther north is unknown.)
-Chapaolote can be popped or used in pinole, polenta, and many other corn dishes, the meal being delightfully sweet.
-In the 1950s it was rediscovered in remote, northwestern Mexico.
-Since that time its superior qualities have captured the imagination and affections of archaeologists, gardeners and chefs alike!
+This incredible flint/popcorn may be the oldest corn variety grown in North America: carbon dating says it could be 4,000 years old!
+Long, slim ears are filled with kernels of luminous amber to dark brown.
+Drought and heat tolerant, Chapalote is adapted to southerly latitudes, and its performance farther north is unknown.
+Chapalote can be popped or used in pinole, polenta, and many other corn dishes, as the meal is delightfully sweet.
+It was rediscovered in the 1950s in remote, northwestern Mexico.
+Since that time, its superior qualities have captured the imagination and affection of archaeologists, gardeners and chefs alike!